 Ten Ways in Which Your Thinking Can Become Distorted

-In the last two blogs in this series about thinking, we examined how people process information and the four unique thinking styles that scientists have identified.
+In the last two blogs in this series about how ‘Your Thinking Style Determines Your Results,’ we examined how people process information and the four unique thinking styles that scientists have identified.
 Now let’s examine how, regardless of what kind of thinker you may be, your thinking can become distorted if you are not vigilant and aware.
 There are ten major ways in which all of us may be distorting information:

 Some thinkers come to a general conclusion based on a single incident or piece of evidence.
 If something bad happens once, we expect it to happen over and over again.
 “Always” and “never” are cue words that this style of thinking is being utilized.
 This distortion can lead to a restricted life, as we avoid future failures or disappointments based on a single incident or event.